mmkuang/grayclhn.github.io/blog/_posts/2013-06-07-incanter-update.md

 <https://gist.github.com/grayclhn/5717763>

-You can see (and verify it for yourself by downloading the code) that the first two methods of calculating *P*, which invert *X'X* using the LU factorization *just like Incanter*, are not idempotent.
+You can see (and verify it for yourself by downloading the code) that the first two methods of calculating $P$, which invert $X'X$ using the LU factorization *just like Incanter*, are not idempotent.
 The third method, which uses the QR decomposition *just like R*, is idempotent.
 So in this example, the QR decomposition works and the LU